-The College of Pharmacy and Nutrition will launch a Doctor of Pharmacy (PharmD) four-year program in fall 2017 to replace the Bachelor of Science in Pharmacy as the first professional degree required to practice as a licensed pharmacist.
+The College of Pharmacy and Nutrition launched a Doctor of Pharmacy (PharmD) four-year program in fall 2017 to replace the Bachelor of Science in Pharmacy as the first professional degree required to practice as a licensed pharmacist.
 The new degree program has been passed by the Board of Governors, University Council and confirmed by University Senate.

 The following courses (or equivalent) are included in the 60 credit units:

 - Biology : 6 credit units (BIOL 120.3 and BIOL 121.3 at U of S)

 - Chemistry : 3 credit units General and 6 credit units Organic (CHEM 112.3, CHEM 250.3, and CHEM 255.3 at U of S)

 - English : 6 credit units (ENG 110.6 or two of ENG 111.3, 112.3, 113.3, 114.3 at U of S)

 - Biochemistry : 3 credit units Biomolecules and 3 credit units Metabolism (BMSC 200.3 and BMSC 230.3 at U of S)

 - Physiology : 6 credit units (human body systems) (PHSI 208.6 at U of S)